Transfer to NCCC in 5 Easy Steps

 Send a picture of scan of your final high school transcript or GED certificate to the Office of Admissions at firstname.lastname@example.org:

 Submit official college transcripts for all college-level work you have completed.
 Transcripts from other Connecticut community colleges may be requested through myCommnet.edu.
 Official transcripts from other institutions may be requested to be sent electronically.
+After requesting the official transcript, fill out the Credit Evaluation Form so we can evaluate it and award credit.

 Credit will be granted based on the following: